 Elefront was developed by Ramon van der Heijden and is a plug-in focusing on managing model data and interaction with Rhino objects.
-The plug-in allows users to bake geometry to the Rhino model with the option of specifying attributes, including an unlimited amount of user-defined attributes using key-value pairs.
-This way it is possible to treat a 3D Rhino model as a database, where each object ‘knows’ what it is, what it belongs to, where it should go, what size it is, when it needs to be fabricated, etc. Instead of trying to store geometry in a database, Elefront stores data in a ‘Geometrybase’, thereby turning your Rhino model into a quasi BIM model or as Ramon refers to it, ‘SoftBIM’.
+The plug-in allows users to bake geometry to the Rhino model with the option of specifying attributes.
+These attributes include an unlimited amount of user-defined attributes using key-value pairs.
+This way it is possible to treat a 3D Rhino model as a database.
+Each object ‘knows’ what it is, what it belongs to, where it should go, what size it is, when it needs to be fabricated, etc. Instead of trying to store geometry in a database, Elefront stores data in a ‘Geometrybase’.
+Thereby turning your Rhino model into a quasi BIM model or as Ramon refers to it, ‘SoftBIM’.

 Here are a few useful components that I use regularly: